-Arthur Sopin and Andreas Rod were creating the immersive show, also exclusively for the Opening of the Exhibition, connecting local artists, musicians, curators, editors, gallerists and other creatives of London today ( by the before announced Open Call: “Are You a Metamodernist?”).
-The idea was developed to connect and recreate the main inspiring story of Downtown 500 crew NYC from the 80ies, where J-M. Basquiat, Nan Goldin, Maripol, Lou Reed, David Wojnarowic were among the other members.
+Arthur Sopin and Andreas Rod were creating the immersive show, also exclusively for the Opening of the Exhibition, connecting artists, musicians, curators, editors, gallerists and other creatives of London today ( by the before announced Open Call: “Are You a Meta-modernist?”).
+The idea was also to angle with the old school urban legend of Downtown 500 crew NYC from the 80ies, where J-M. Basquiat, Nan Goldin, Maripol, Lou Reed, David Wojnarowicz were among the other members.

-The whole space at the By Other Means Gallery, Studio, Halls, Corridors and other possible corners were transformed for Exhibition Opening Event to the factory and club.
+The space at the By Other Means Gallery was transformed for Exhibition Opening Event to the factory and club.
 With the chosen Open Call’s finalists: Aria Kiani, Mune, Metaraph, Anide, Arora Gazm, Jeb Hartley and Neo Fung.
 DJ Raro ( HTBX), DJ Venice Calypso (Inferno), DJ VISHSCALE.

 The Main Gallery Room was exhibiting: The Photography Exhibition of 12 portraits of eccentric figures from NYC, London, Berlin ( by Andreas Rod and Arthur Sopin together with a winner of Open Call Aria Kiani‘s VRTX triangle installation ). + Extra Studio, Halls, Corridor Rooms were exclusively converted for the Opening Event along with other 4 performances of the finalists and their interpretations of No It Is Not Not Always narrative ( the finalists from DT 500 MAG OPEN CALL)